 Sit to Head Front Flip

-The sit to head front flip is likely the first transition that you will learn when wishing to place together the two orientations.
-It can be the most natural move as during your head down training, you are forward transitioning your body to place your head on to the net.
-A front flip is usually the safer option when initially learning the transition to head down flight, so it is likely you will master this first to gain the awareness and ability to place head up and head down flight together.
+The Sit to Head Down front flip is likely the first transition that you will learn when wishing to move from orientation to the other.
+It should be the most natural transition to learn, mimicking the movement from learned during your Head Down training, where you are forward transitioning your body to place your head on to the net, exposing wind to your front side.
+A front flip is usually the safer option when initially learning the transition to Head Down flight, so we recommend it as the first transition to master, in order to gain the awareness and ability to safely link Sit flying to Head Down flying together.